Innovative Pedagogies for International Development, June 2021

 This case study session will discuss the pedagogic benefits and applications of classroom simulations in international development studies and present one simulation developed for third-year undergraduates who are preparing for a two-month community development project abroad.
 This simulation situates student teams in a hypothetical community development project and tasks them with navigating multi-faceted and multi-actor challenges by making informed decisions through a “choose your own adventure” pedagogical model.
 Participants in this session will participate in a condensed version of the community development simulation to provide a textured sense of how simulations can be prepared and implemented in the classroom (or online).
 Participation in this simulation will also demonstrate how this teaching tool can spur student engagement and offers a novel approach that bridges theory and practice and encourages reflexive thinking during complex community development projects.

 Participants in this session will learn to create well-designed simulations based on their own personal and research experiences that are high-impact and low-intensity.
 Well-designed simulations balance simplicity and complexity of the scenario, maximize student engagement, and provide robust learning opportunities at the preparation, interaction, and debriefing stages.
 The preparation stage provides students with the opportunity to study the theory and subject matter of the simulation (e.g., relevant readings or context of the hypothetical situation).
-Students put their learning from the preparatory phase into action during the interaction stage as they attempt to thoughtfully respond to the scenario that they are placed in.
+Students put their learning from the preparatory phase into action during the interaction stage as they attempt to respond thoughtfully to the scenario that they are placed in.
 Finally, a debriefing exercise gives students the chance to reflect on and internalize the simulation lessons.
 Thus, the demonstrated simulation, or variants of it, can be directly adopted by workshop participants who teach or advise students conducting community development or community-based research, either as a development practitioner or researcher.
 Through this session, participants will gain a teaching tool that encourages students to reflect on their own biases, blind-spots, and myths of community while learning the processes and complexities of community development.

 Stay on the Zoom session a while longer and enjoy more casual conversation with colleagues.